Fashion design copyright in the United States: Yves Saint Laurent v. Ralph Lauren

 An argument put forth for this case is that few to zero customers are actually stolen through knock off retailing.
 Knockoffs are targeted at a market of consumers who would not be buying the original pieces anyway.
 The degree of difference in price points from the original to the knock off means that the lower priced market consumers cannot afford the higher priced market products to begin with.
 In other words, designers and mass retailers cater to entirely different market segments that barely overlap.
 Not to mention, there is a certain amount of “piracy paradox”.
 When designs become mass-produced and so mass marketed, it causes market saturation to occur even sooner than it would otherwise.
-This means that the consumers become familiar with the designs faster and faster, and so cause fashion cycles to also speed up.
+This means that the consumers become interested in designs and subsequently become disinterested faster, and so cause fashion cycles to speed up.
 The time between introduction of a style and decline of a style is decreasing.
 This allows designers to sell different styles more often, and so increase their overall profit.